dfripp4215/dnd_encyclopedia/README.md

 * Fall damage calculator, jump distance calculator.
 * Incorporate a Map Creater where you can Create, share and 'live-edit' D&D Maps.
 * Planes, Sections, Feats, Conditions, Races, Classes, Magic-Items, and Weapons incorporated from API.
+* Add "On this page" side bar for backgrounds, classes Ect.
 * CSS improvements.

 ## Major Hurdles